 Hang Seng China Enterprises Index (HSCEI) – This capitalization-weighted index, operated by Hang Seng Indexes Co., tracks the performance of major H-shares on the Hong Kong Stock Exchange (HKEX).
 H-shares are renminbi-denominated shares from People’s Republic of China (PRC) issuers under PRC law and listed on the HKEX, the par values of which are denominated in renminbi, and subscribed for and traded in Hong Kong dollars.

-Hang Seng Index – This free-float capitalization weighted index tracks a selection of companies on the Stock Exchange of Hong Kong.
-The index has four subindexes: finance, utilities, properties, finance, and commerce and industry.
+Hang Seng Index – This free-float, capitalization-weighted index tracks a selection of companies on the Stock Exchange of Hong Kong.
+The index has four subindices: finance, utilities, properties, finance, and commerce and industry.

 Housing Affordability Index – This index, published by the National Association of Realtors, measures whether a typical family earns enough income to qualify for a mortgage loan on a typical home at the national and regional levels based on the most-recent price and income data.

-Ibovespa Index – This gross-return index is weighted by trade volume and comprises the most-liquid stocks on Brazil’s Sao Paulo Stock Exchange.
+Ibovespa Index – This gross return index is weighted by trade volume and comprises the most-liquid stocks on Brazil’s Sao Paulo Stock, Commodities and Futures Exchange (known as “B3”).

 ICE BofA Eurodollar Index – This index tracks the performance of U.S. dollar-denominated, investment grade, quasi-government, corporate, securitized and collateralized debt publicly issued in the eurobond markets.